OpenConext/Stepup-Deploy/docs/development.md

 ## Graylog
 Graylog should work out of the box.
 You can log in using the username `admin` and the password `password`.
-Should no log messages show up, the correct source input should be configured.
-In the `System/Inputs` screen.
+Should no log messages show up, the correct source input should be configured, in the `System/Inputs` screen.
 Add a GELF UDP with the configured settings, `port: 12201` and `bind_address: 0.0.0.0` , this should accept the messages.